 The World Food Programme (WFP) is the world's largest humanitarian agency.
-In 2011, WFP fed more than 99 million people in 75 countries and allowed 23.2 million children to take part in school feeding initiatives.
-During that time, Canada remained WFP's second largest donor country, contributing a total of $367 million.
+In 2012, WFP fed more than 97.2 million people in 80 countries and allowed 24.7 million children to take part in school feeding initiatives.
+Canada is WFP's third largest donor country, contributing $383 million.

 "As we are at a critical time in the fight against hunger, Canadian's investment and leadership in effective global action is not only saving lives but helping break the circle of hunger and malnutrition."